-Canicross is a fast growing sport for runners.
+Canicross is a great sport for runners.
 It is an extension of trail running for many people and has the benefit of including your dog, or dogs.

-The basis are that you go trail running run with your dog or dogs, while attached to them.
-The best way to safely run with a dog is to use a specialist canicross lead.
+The basis are that you go trail running run with your dog or dogs, while attached to them – and the best way to safely run with a dog is to use a specialist canicross lead.

 The essential kit for canicross includes a harness for your dog, a belt for you to wear and a bungee line to safely connect you both together.